SIANI-IA/survey-generator/README.md

 3. 🔲 **Integration with PaperQA**:
    - Work is in progress to fully enable natural language querying of papers using the PaperQA library.

+4. 🔲 **Improved Database Integration**:
+   - Enhance integration with databases to allow users to mark papers they do not want and automatically delete them from the folder.

 Feel free to contribute to the project by submitting issues or pull requests! 🚀